tylerharter/cs301-projects/fall19/p6/README.md

 ## Q8: which wine varieties are anagrams of the phrase "Banned Petrol Mill".

-## Q9: what is the highest-rated wine variety made in "US"?
+## Q9: which winery produces the highest-priced wine in "US"?

-The rating is represented by the `points` column in the dataset.
+The rating is represented by the `price` column in the dataset.

 Your answer should be in the form of a Python list.
 If there is a single best, that list should contain that single best variety.
 If